Racial Justice Rising grew from many roots.

 Both people of color and people of European descent are active members and participants in our work.
 Our monthly program series has become a local fixture and we have expanded our mission to include projects that address injustice in our own communities.

 In March 2016, in response to racist acts in our community, we initiated a weekly vigil for racial justice in Greenfield’s town center.
-We resumed our monthly series of free educational and cultural programs in September 2016.

-We have been helped along the way by many advisors and mentors.
+We have been helped along the way by many advisers and mentors.
 Our great thanks to those who have inspired, taught, and guided us in this project, including Ingrid Askew, Dwayne Brewington, Tim Bullock, Sister Clare Carter, Howard Clark, La Wanza Lett-Brewington, Enoch Page, Mustafa, Brother NorthStar Polaris, Kato Shonin, and Tall Oak.

 © 2016 Racial Justice Rising | Theme by Mizmizi